lotherk/tmpl/README.md

 	   ~/.mutt/mutt-gen-config.sh

      This will pass ~/.mutt/mutt-gen-config.sh, which is a script that generates a mutt configuration file, to /bin/sh.
-All the output mutt-gen- config.sh generates will be written to a mkstemp(3) file which is then read by neomutt.
+All output mutt-gen- config.sh generates will be written to a mkstemp(3) file which is then read by neomutt.
 Since neomutt is called by tmpl via -r, tmpl automatically deletes the generated mkstemp(3) file as soon as neomutt